theupdateframework/python-tuf/tuf/README-developer-tools.md

 <a name="signing_and_writing_the_metadata">
 ### Signing and writing the metadata ###
-In order to signe the metadata, we need to impot the private key corresponding to the public key we added to the project.
+In order to sign the metadata, we need to import the private key corresponding to the public key we added to the project.
 One the key is loaded to the project, it will automatically be used to sign the metadata whenever it is written.